yinyangsammy/snapshot-location-assessment/README.md

         -   I'm looking at potentially using Stadia Maps for my map tiles, if there is demand for the site.

+        2)    ### Quota Errors

+        As I am using many API services on their free pricing plan while in the developmental stage, occasionally the user will experience errors such as the following:

+        400 Bad Request
+        403 Forbidden
+        426 Upgrade Required

+        or the likes of

+        GET https://gtm.wise.com/anon-get?eventName=fx-embed-load&origin=https://snapshot-location.pages.dev/ NS_BINDING_ABORTED

+        which is an analytics call trying to send data back to Wise’s servers, informing which site is using their widget.

         ### Embedded CSS

         -   The wise fx currency widget came with inline styling.

+        ### Embedded Javascript

+        -   I have kept the script inline for the Pexels picture carousel, as its functionality seems to work much more smoothly that way.
+At some point I will try to deduct why.
+More on this in bugs.

 -   # Features